Different Types of U.S. Nonimmigrant Visas for Temporary Stays

 Visa Approval or Denial: After the interview, you will receive a decision on your visa application.
 If approved, your visa will be affixed to your passport.

-Travel to the U.S.: Upon receiving a nonimmigrant visa, you are now enabled to actively plan and embark on your journey to the United States, utilizing the visa’s validity period to enter the country and achieve your goals.
+Travel to the U.S.: Upon receiving a nonimmigrant visa, you are now enabled to actively plan and embark on your journey to the United States, utilizing the visa’s validity period to enter the country and also achieve your goals.

 Understanding Visa Expiration and Authorized Stay